 In our Dual-Language Primary program 3-5 year-old students work cooperatively and independently in the prepared environment.
 Our traditional Montessori curriculum includes language skills, mathematics, reading and writing, geography, science, and culture.
 Beyond these focus areas, children are encouraged to become increasingly independent and active participants in the learning process.

 Small groups and individual instruction characterize the program.
 Teachers move throughout the classroom, facilitating children’s work choices and social interactions as they carefully observe and record the key points of each child’s day.
 An open, three hour work period encourages children to develop concentration, to make their own choices, and to learn to manage increasing portions of their time independently.

 The Primary program includes lessons and experiences with music, Spanish, and physical education including yoga, dance and movement.
 Like the traditional Montessori curriculum, these curricular areas are also taught in small group lessons as well as through individual materials.
 Every Primary classroom is led by a fluent Spanish speaker and is built to accommodate Spanish speaking students.

 Our Dual Language Lower Elementary program is a 1st-3rd grade model Montessori classroom spread across 4 rooms, each with unique characteristics.

 Our community room holds meetings, collaborative artwork and special group projects, presentations and performances.
 Here, our children continue developing their voices, their leadership traits, their comfort with group dynamics and hone problem solving skills.

-A technology room gives our Lower Elementary children a space to experiment with computer programming, robotics, engineering and the scientific method.
+A technology room gives our Elementary children a space to experiment with computer programming, robotics, engineering and the scientific method.